isomerpages/sndgo-corp/pages/FAQs on Smart Nation Ambassadors.md

 ### **Q6.
 Who can I contact for further information on Smart Nation Ambassadors?**

-Email us at [Ambassadors@smartnation.gov.sg](mailto:ambassadors@smartnation.gov.sg) for more information.
+Email us at [smart_nation@mddi.gov.sg](mailto:smart_nation@mddi.gov.sg) for more information.
 To receive updates on the latest Smart Nation initiatives and events, you can also subscribe to the <a href="https://t.me/SmartNationAmbassadors" target="_blank">Smart Nation Ambassadors telegram channel.</a>

 [Return to top](#frequently-asked-questions)